TalTech-HPC-Centre/taltech-hpc-docs/docs/software/multiwfn.md

     vmd job.pdb
     ```

-    **NB!** It is recommended to visualize Multiwfn results in VMD program, corresponding scripts are provided in Multiwfn examples _(/gpfs/mariana/software/green/MultiWFN/Multiwfn_3.7_bin_Linux/examples/)_.
+    **NB!** It is recommended to visualize Multiwfn results in the VMD program.
+Corresponding scripts are provided in Multiwfn examples _(/gpfs/mariana/software/green/MultiWFN/Multiwfn_3.7_bin_Linux/examples/)_.

 ---

-## Multiwfn long version
+## Multiwfn Long Version

 ---

 ### Options

-Multiwfn is an interactive program performing almost all of important wavefunction analyses _(showing molecular structure and orbitals, calculating real space function, topology analysis, population analysis, orbital composition analysis, bond order/strength analysis, plotting population density-of-states, plotting various kinds of spectra (including conformational weighted spectrum), quantitative analysis of molecular surface, charge decomposition analysis, basin analysis, electron excitation analyses, orbital localization analysis, visual study of weak interaction, conceptual density functional theory (CDFT) analysis, energy decomposition analysis)_.
+Multiwfn is an interactive program performing almost all important wavefunction analyses _(showing molecular structure and orbitals, calculating real space function, topology analysis, population analysis, orbital composition analysis, bond order/strength analysis, plotting population density-of-states, plotting various kinds of spectra (including conformational weighted spectrum), quantitative analysis of molecular surface, charge decomposition analysis, basin analysis, electron excitation analyses, orbital localization analysis, visual study of weak interaction, conceptual density functional theory (CDFT) analysis, energy decomposition analysis)_.

-For many frequently used analyses Multiwfn has [short youtube videos](https://www.youtube.com/user/sobereva) and "quick start" examples _(/gpfs/mariana/software/green/MultiWFN/Multiwfn_3.7_bin_Linux/examples/)._ More information can be found in the [manual](/software/attachments/Manual_Multiwfn.pdf).
+For many frequently used analyses, Multiwfn has [short YouTube videos](https://www.youtube.com/user/sobereva) and "quick start" examples _(/gpfs/mariana/software/green/MultiWFN/Multiwfn_3.7_bin_Linux/examples/)._ More information can be found in the [manual](/software/attachments/Manual_Multiwfn.pdf).

 ### Input

-As an input Multiwfn uses output files of other quantum chemistry programs, including Gaussian, ORCA, GAMESS-US, NWChem, xtb, Turbomole.
+As input, Multiwfn uses output files of other quantum chemistry programs, including Gaussian, ORCA, GAMESS-US, NWChem, xtb, Turbomole.
 For example, `.wfn` (wavefunction file), `.fch` (Gaussian check file), `.molden` (Molden input file), `.gms` (GAMESS-US output file), `.mwfn` (Multiwfn wavefunction file).
-Other types of files, such as `.cub`, `.grd`, `.pdb`, `.xyz`, `.log`, `.out` and `.mol` files, may be used in certain cases and purposes.
+Other types of files, such as `.cub`, `.grd`, `.pdb`, `.xyz`, `.log`, `.out`, and `.mol` files, may be used in certain cases and purposes.

 ### Environment

-On **viz** environment is set up by the commands:
+On **viz**, the environment is set up by the commands:

 ```sh
 module use /gpfs/mariana/modules/green/chemistry/
 module load MultiWFN/3.7
 ```

-The first time use, user has to agree to the licenses:
+For the first-time use, the user has to agree to the licenses:

 ```sh
 touch ~/.licenses/multiwfn-accepted
 ```

-if this is the first user license agreement, the following commands should be given:
+If this is the first user license agreement, the following commands should be given:

 ```sh
 mkdir .licenses
 touch ~/.licenses/multiwfn-accepted
 ```

-**NB!** After agreeing to the license, user has to log out and log in again to be able run `Multiwfn`.
+**NB!** After agreeing to the license, the user has to log out and log in again to be able to run `Multiwfn`.

-On **base** environment is set up by the commands:
+On **base**, the environment is set up by the commands:

 ```sh
 module load rocky8/all
 module load MultiWFN/3.7
 ```

-User also needs to agree with the licenses, as described above.
+The user also needs to agree with the licenses, as described above.

 ### Running Multiwfn